minprog/adventure/more/index.md

 Have a good look at the constraints we **noted earlier**:

-- A hard constraint in this program is that the `Room` class may not access (use) other classes.
-Its methods may only manipulate `self` and any access only objects that are passed to it as arguments to method calls.
+- A hard constraint in this program is that the `Room` class may not access (change) data in other classes.
+Its methods may only change variables in `self` and any read (but not change) objects that are passed to it as arguments to method calls.

 - A hard constraint in this program is that the `Adventure` class may not `print` anything.
 And in return, the `__main__` part may, aside from printing things, only call methods in the `Adventure` class.
 It may not ever directly access methods and/or attributes from the `Room class`!